EconomyLens.com

 Related

 For now, CPI was up 0.2 percent on a month-on-month basis in January, inching down from December’s 0.3 percent rise.
 This was helped by a 1.5 percent month-on-month slide in overall energy costs, in part due to gasoline.
-But food costs remained 0.2 percent higher than in December and were up 2.9 percent from a year ago.
+But food costs remained 0.2 percent higher than in December, and were up 2.9 percent from a year ago.
 Still, “this is encouraging news for many American families that have been struggling,” said Navy Federal Credit Union chief economist Heather Long in a note.
-US consumers in lower income groups have shown reluctance to fork out for non-essentials, the Federal Reserve noted last month.
+US consumers in lower income groups have shown reluctance to spend on non-essentials, the Federal Reserve noted last month.

 © 2024 AFP